datacarpentry/sql-socialsci/_episodes/10-Using database tables in other environments.md

 ## Connecting to Python or other programming environments using ODBC

-Both Python and R (and many other programming languages) provide methosds of connecting to and extracting data from SQLite databases.
+Both Python and R (and many other programming languages) provide methods of connecting to and extracting data from SQLite databases.
 Full details and examples are provided in the [Python lesson](./xxxxx) and the [R lesson](./xxxxx).

 For now we will just look at code examples in Python and R, both of which run the same query as we used for the Excel example above.